xZero707/code-server/docs/CONTRIBUTING.md

 ### Updates to VS Code

-Updating VS Code requires `git subtree`.
-On some RPM-based Linux distros, `git subtree` is not included by default and needs to be installed separately.
-To install, run `dnf install git-subtree` or `yum install git-subtree`.

 To update VS Code:

-1. Run `yarn update:vscode`.
+1. Run `git submodule update --remote`.
-2. Enter a version (e.g., `1.53`)
-3. This will open a draft pull request for you.
-4. There will be merge conflicts.
-Commit them first, since it will be impossible for us to review your PR if you don't.
-5. Fix the conflicts.
    Then, test code-server locally to make sure everything works.
-6. Check the Node.js version that's used by Electron (which is shipped with VS Code.
+2. Check the Node.js version that's used by Electron (which is shipped with VS Code.
 If necessary, update your version of Node.js to match.
+3. Open a PR

 > Watch for updates to
 > `lib/vscode/src/vs/code/browser/workbench/workbench.html`.
 You may need to